-In Solomon Islands' view, the words "where appropriate" do not confer on the State Party concerned an unfettered discretion to deny the opportunity to consult and submit comments.
+In the Federated States of Micronesia's view, the words "where appropriate" do not confer on the State Party concerned an unfettered discretion to deny the opportunity to consult and submit comments.
 In circumstances such as the present, there is no basis for holding that it would be "appropriate" not to consult with other Parties.
 Moreover the procedures under paragraph (3) must be carried out in time to enable comments to be taken into account before any final decision is made.

-\ Issue: the nature and extent of the obligation imposed on France by Article 16 (3) to share the results of its environmental impact assessment with interested States Parties through the South Pacific Commission.
+Issue: the nature and extent of the obligation imposed on France by Article 16 (3) to share the results of its environmental impact assessment with interested States Parties through the South Pacific Commission.

-In Solomon Islands' view, this requires, in the case of the resumption of a nuclear test program, that both the assessment and the communication occur prior to the final decision to undertake the program.
+In the Federated States of Micronesia's view, this requires, in the case of the resumption of a nuclear test program, that both the assessment and the communication occur prior to the final decision to undertake the program.

-\ Issue: the relationship between Articles 12 and 16 (2) and (3).
+Issue: the relationship between Articles 12 and 16 (2) and (3).

-In Solomon Islands' view, the obligations under Articles 16 (2) and (3) apply to the proposed testing of nuclear devices under Article 12, as to any other major project which might affect the marine environment of the Convention Area.
+In the Federated States of Micronesia's view, the obligations under Articles 16 (2) and (3) apply to the proposed testing of nuclear devices under Article 12, as to any other major project which might affect the marine environment of the Convention Area.